 Creating a budget and tracking spending can be a daunting task.
-We’ll review Empower Finance to see if its money management tools can help you reduce your spending and help you save for your financial goals.
+In this Empower Finance review, we explore whether these money management tools can help you reduce your spending and help you save for your financial goals.

 Trying to take control of your finances?
 You probably know you need to set a budget and track your spending.
 Problem is, you either don’t know where to start or are dreading the task.

 You also likely know that if you could spend less money, you could reach your financial goals faster — things like building an emergency fund, paying off debt, and saving for retirement.
 Again, there’s a problem: You’re not sure where you could reduce your spending, and you don’t have a lot of time to spend digging into it.

 Empower Finance might be able to help.
 It’s a money management app that helps you build a budget, track your spending, and find extra ways to save.
 In this review, I’ll explain how Empower works and who needs to download it pronto.

 Empower Finance is a money management app that specializes in helping you save.
 It’s a financial tracker, budgeting tool, personal money coach, and bank all in one.

 To get started, simply connect your financial accounts.
 Empower supports more than 10,000 U.S. bank, credit card, loan, and 401(k) accounts.
 It even supports cryptocurrency accounts!
 By connecting your accounts (or using Empower’s bank account), you unlock powerful financial tracking.
 Empower takes a deep dive into your spending patterns to look for ways to help you save.

 But it’s not just about insights.
 Empower actually takes action on your behalf.
 It transfers excess cash to a designated savings account, analyzes your bills to find more affordable options, and cancels unwanted subscriptions that are eating up your cash flow.